San Pedro del Gallo

 San Pedro del Gallo is a city and seat of the municipality of San Pedro del Gallo, in the state of Durango, north-western Mexico.
 As of 2010, the town had a population of 634.

 The site was founded as a Spanish presidio in 1685, in response to the Pueblo Revolt of 1680.

+During the Mexican Revolution, the town was the site of the Battle of San Pedro del Gallo on November 6, 1912.
+Federal rural forces commanded by Major Emiliano Triana assaulted and captured the town plaza, defeating an anti-Madero Orozquista rebel garrison led by Colonel Benito Cardona.
+Following the engagement, Cardona and several of his men, including one of his sons, were captured and taken to Torreón.
+They were subsequently transported to Pedriceña station and executed by firing squad, with their bodies displayed along the railroad tracks.